-The central forum for intellectual exchange in the program is the neuroscience seminar (Neurosci 900), which meets weekly and is attended by neuroscience students and faculty.
+The central forum for intellectual exchange in the program is the neuroscience seminar (NTP 900), which meets weekly and is attended by neuroscience students and faculty.
 During an academic year, members of the program choose six topics in current neuroscience research for consideration.
 Topics are reviewed intensively in study groups supervised by faculty sponsors.
 Critical summaries of each topic are then presented by students to participants in the seminar as a series of lectures and discussions.
 Each three- to four-week topic session concludes with a lecture by an outside invited speaker who is well known for his or her research in the topic area.
 In the course of every three- to four-year period, most of the major research areas in neuroscience are reviewed in the neuroscience seminar; consequently, students become familiar with the breadth of contemporary neuroscience.

 Each student receives a stipend that covers tuition, fees, living costs, and health insurance and is guaranteed for five years if progress is satisfactory.
 Financial support is provided from the program's NIH training grant, fellowships, and faculty research grants.
 Teaching assistantships are not used to support students.
 Limited support is available for international students.

-Neuroscience Training Program: email@example.com
+Neuroscience Training Program E-mail: firstname.lastname@example.org

-Dual-Degree Program in Neuroscience and Public Policy: firstname.lastname@example.org
+Neuroscience and Public Policy Program E-mail: email@example.com

-Neuroscience Training Program: ntp.neuroscience.wisc.edu
+Neuroscience Training Program Website: ntp.neuroscience.wisc.edu

-Dual Degree Program in Neuroscience and Public Policy: npp.wisc.edu
+Neuroscience and Public Policy Program Website: npp.wisc.edu

 Feedback, questions or accessibility issues: comments

-© 2012 Board of Regents of the University of Wisconsin System
+© 2014 Board of Regents of the University of Wisconsin System